nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the _home folder_ for your checkUp instance.

-4. Navigate to the home folder with `cd PATH_TO_FOLDER` in your command line interface.
+4. Navigate to the home folder with `cd PATH_TO_FOLDER` through your command line interface.

 5. Run `java -jar checkUp.jar` to start the app.
 The GUI similar to the below image should appear after startup.

 6. Note how the app contains some sample data.<br>
    ![Ui](images/ug-images/Ui-explanations.png)

-7. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+7. Type your desired command into the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

     * **`add`**`n/Amy Toh p/98765432 e/johnd@example.com nok/Jane Doe, Wife, 82858285 pt/inpatient hw/south fn/3 wn/D690